filecoin-project/venus/CONTRIBUTING.md

 - *Engagement* (name prefixed with `E-`): issues suitable for broader community involvement
 - *Importance* (name prefixed with `I-`): highlights why issues are important, e.g. related to security, scale, or runtime crashes
 - *Priority* (`P0` thru `P3`): not consistently used across the repo; may be used within epics or areas
+- *`protocol breaking`*: resolution of the issue will break compatibility with previous versions of the code
 - ...plus a few other binary tags

 ### Epics (ZenHub)